maxvfischer/DIY-ai-art/README.md

 #### Cut cable slots
 Two cable slots were cut out:

-1. Cable slot in top side panel for One Connect cable and button cables.
+1. Cable slot in the top side panel for One Connect cable and button cables.
-2. Cable slot in bottom side panel for an electrical cable.
+2. Cable slot in the bottom side panel for an electrical cable.

 A caliper was used to measure the diameter of the cables.
-I then added an extra ~1mm to the slot for the cables to fit nicely.
+An extra ~1mm was then added to the slots for the cables to fit nicely.

 ![caliper](./tutorial_images/build_control_box/caliper.jpg)